andykrause/hpi_research/irf/papers/irf_draft.md

 Tofallis, C (2015).
 A better measure of relative prediction accuracy for model selection and model estimation. *Journal of the Operational Research Society*, 66, 1352-1362. doi:10.1057/jors.2014.103

+Wickham, H. (2016) *ggplot2: Elegant Graphics for Data Analysis.* Springer-Verlag New York.

+Wickham, H., Francois, R., Henry, L. and Muller, K. (2019). dplyr: A Grammar of Data Manipulation. [https://CRAN.R-project.org/package=dplyr](https://CRAN.R-project.org/package=dplyr)

+Wickham, H. and Henry, L. (2019). tidyr: Easily Tidy Data with 'spread()' and 'gather()' Functions.
+R package version 0.8.3. https://CRAN.R-project.org/package=tidyr

-Write, M. and Ziegler, A. (2017) ranger: A Fast Implmentation of Random Forests for High Dimensional Data in C++ and R. *Journal of Statistical Software*, 77(1), 1-17.
+Wright, M. and Ziegler, A. (2017) ranger: A Fast Implmentation of Random Forests for High Dimensional Data in C++ and R. *Journal of Statistical Software*, 77(1), 1-17.

+Xie, Y. (2019). knitr: A General-Purpose Package for Dynamic Report Generation in R. R package version 1.23.

+Zeileis, A. and Grothendieck, G. (2005). zoo: S3 Infrastructure for Regular and Irregular Time Series. *Journal of Statistical Software*, 14(6), 1-27. doi:10.18637/jss.v014.i06